aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformatutil/_index.md

 Detects and returns the information about a format of an excel stored in a file.

+**Remarks**

+Only supports checking some files with magic signature.
+If there is no magic signature, we can not precisely detect the file format.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |